Which do you want to hear first, the good news or the bad news?

 - 30% to 40% of cards are reissued each year with new expiration dates and security codes.
 These are donors who intend to give, but the money just didn’t get from them to you.

 Remember Wounded Warrior Project?
-Using technology, they have a 98% collection rate.
+Using technology, they have industry-leading collection rates.
 Their system is set up to maximize collection, and that translates into big dollars for their organization.
 Understand the elements of billing and see if your technology will support subscription billing.

 4. Let technology do the heavy lifting.